bigrobsf/websocket-chat/README.md

 });
 ```

 And that’s our server!
-Later we’ll add some code to make it a bit more sophisticated, but for now we have a simple server that will accept websocket connections and broadcast received messages out to every connected client.
+Later we’ll add some code to make it a bit more sophisticated, but for now we have a simple server that will accept WebSocket connections and broadcast received messages out to every connected client.
 Next stop, the client-side!

 ### Code Check